VISITING KRKA NATIONAL PARK CROATIA

 I had wanted to go to Plitvice Lakes National Park (recognised by UNESCO as a World Heritage Site) but it wasn’t possible logistically for us but I have heard they are also pretty spectacular.
+If you are interested in visiting Plitvice check out this excellent Guide to Plitvice!

-KrKa National Park
+KrKa National Park Croatia

 The KrKa River and its basin covers an area of 109 square kilometres.
 The area most people will be familiar with from photographs will probably be Skradinski buk.
 More about that later!